gfutac/ng-transmission/README.md

 # ng-transmission

-angularjs frontend for transmission torrent client
+angularjs frontend for transmission torrent client with a limited set of basic features.